HagarElmadany/lab2RemoteRebo/README.md

  ************************
   How to List Tags ?

-  To list all the tags in your repository, use the following command:
+  To list all the tags :
     - git tag
-    -